billyxs/dynamomo/README.md

 ## Table Instance ##
 1. client - a DynamoDB client
-2. getTableName - get the object's table name
+1. getTableName - get the object's table name
-3. scan - get all records for a table
+1. scan - get all records for a table
-4. getAll - alias for scan
+1. getAll - alias for scan
-5. getById - get a record by an Id key
+1. getById - get a record by the primary key
+1. getAllById - get a records from a list of primary keys
+1. updateById - update a record by the primary key
+1. deleteById - delete a record by the primary key
-6. getByKey - like getById, but allows any Key configuration to be set
+1. getByKey - like getById, but allows any Key configuration to be set
-7. update - update a record by calling client.update()
+1. update - update a record by calling client.update()
-8. query - DynamoDB query with provided params
+1. query - DynamoDB query with provided params
-9. deleteById - delete a record by and Id key

 # Usage
 ---